DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 You may need to get an additional qualification, improve your interview technique or improve the quality of your application.

-You can apply as many times as you want to get a place.
+You can then reapply, up to three courses at a time.
+You can do this as many times as you want to get a place.
 Many people succeed second or third time round.

 $get-a-tta$